RandomOrg/JSON-RPC-JavaScript/README.md

   console.log('An error was thrown');
 })
 ```
+### Signature Verification
+There are two additional methods to generate signature verification URLs and HTML forms (*createUrl* and *createHtml*) using the random object and signature returned from any of the signed (value generating) methods.
+The generated URLs and HTML forms link to the same web page that is also shown when a result is verified using the online [Signature Verification Form](https://api.random.org/signatures/form).

 ## Documentation

 For a full list of available randomness generation functions and other features see the library documentation and https://api.random.org/json-rpc/4